MGM Signature High Rise Condos

 Amenities At MGM Grand Signature

-All guests and residents have access through an underground walkway to all MGM Grand features, including their numerous pools, shows, nightclub, lounges, and over 20 restaurants.
+All guests and residents have access through an underground walkway to all MGM Grand features.
+Amenity access includes MGM Grand’s numerous pools, shows, nightclubs, lounges, and over 20 restaurants.

-The shared common areas within Signature include the renowned Grand Spa- which my wife loves.
+The MGM Signature’s shared common areas for all 3 towers include the renowned Grand Spa- which my wife loves.
 The concierge service will book everything for you, from babysitting to weddings, tours, shows, and flowers.
 Valets take care of your vehicles and luggage.
-Everything is done with smiles and quality service.
-All pools are heated with cabanas and poolside cocktail service.
-There are also lounges, bars, and restaurants conveniently located at the Signature. valet parking and concierge service

 MGM Signature As Investment Property

 As an owner of an investment property, there are tax benefits.
-Costs of investment, expenses, and depreciation are write-offs.
+Your investment costs, expenses, and depreciation are tax benefits.
 Trips to check on your property are also write-offs.
-If your unit is used to generate income, MGM provides you with monthly and annual statements. this can be very attractive to investors.
+If your condominium is used to generate income, MGM provides you with monthly and annual statements.
+The best part of ownership may be that your condominium is always available for your use.

-MGM Signature Towers were built as a way to bring guests to MGM Grand hotel and casino.
-Once a building was built, luxury residences were sold to homeowners and timeshare companies.
-Association fees vary per size of the unit, starting at $639 a month and go up to $2093.
+MGM Signature Towers are used to accommodate additional guests for the MGM Grand Hotel and Casino.
+Once a building opened, its luxury residences were sold to homeowners and timeshare companies.
+Association fees vary per size of the unit, starting at $674 a month and go up to $2093.
 Fees vary depending on residents’ location and size.

 As a result of MGM Signature being successful and a first-class property, homeowners have recognized appreciation.
-Having these higher-end homeowners and vacationers at MGM Signature for a week brought more people into their hotel and casino every day.
-With more guests at their hotel, casino, and pools increase their dining income and show ticket sales.
-Of course, gambling revenue too.
-Guests and Residents have access to all MGM amenities including the swimming pools.
+Higher-end homeowners and vacationers at MGM Signature bring more people into the MGM Hotel and Casino every day.

 Once unit sales paid off the building loans, all upkeep was paid for by HOA fees.
 A percentage of the rental from residences covers management costs.
 This project was a big win for homeowners as well as the MGM Grand.